bellicapelli0/UniAdvisor/README.md

 # UniAdvisor

 UniAdvisor is a service to help find places to study in Rome, mostly in the Center of the city and in buildings of La Sapienza, University of Rome.
-This is part of a project for "Reti di Calcolatori", a class by Professor Andrea Vitaletti.
+This is part of a project for "Reti di Calcolatori", a class taught by Professor Andrea Vitaletti.

+Uniadvisor is a website where students can look for place to study from a series of curated locations,